openbikesensor/openbikesensor.github.io/content/en/docs/hardware/collective-order/_index.en.md

 JSN-SR04T-2.0
 {{< />}}

+---
 ### JSN-SR04T-V3.0

 characteristics:
-- resistor "mode" and the shorts "M1" and "M2" to control the behavior
+* resistor "mode" and the shorts "M1" and "M2" are used to control the behavior
-- 8 MHz crystal
+* 8 MHz crystal
-- working voltage range 3.3 - 5.5 volt
+* working voltage range 3.3 - 5.5 volt

 documentation: